Quadratic Thurston maps with few postcritical points: Wreath recursions for maps on moduli space

-Note that the three other maps on moduli space in Table \ref{tbl:Hurwitz2} have the form $M\circ g_2$ where $M$ is the M\"obius transformation inducing the permutations $(0\; 1)$, $(0 \;\infty)$, and $(0\; 1\; \infty)$ respectively.
-The construction of wreath recursions is carried out as in the case of one critical postcritical point.
+The last three maps on moduli space in Table \ref{tbl:Hurwitz1} have the form $M\circ g_2$ where $M$ is the M\"obius transformation inducing the permutations $(0\; 1)$, $(0 \;\infty)$, and $(0\; 1\; \infty)$ respectively.
+Each of these three maps has a fixed point outside $\{0,1,\infty\}$.
+The construction of generators $\alpha,\beta$ and wreath recursions is carried out as in the case of one critical postcritical point (i.e. apply the M\"obius action to $\hat{\alpha}$ and $\hat{\beta}$ and choose $\ell$ as before to compute $\alpha,\beta$ and the wreath recursion).

+We must separately construct generators and connecting paths for $g_2(z)=z^2$ because of its exceptional nature (specifically $g_2$ does not have any fixed points outside of $\{0,1,\infty\}$).
+For lack of a natural basepoint, we simply fix $1/4$ to be the basepoint of the fundamental group and let $\alpha:=\hat{\alpha}$ and $\beta:=\hat{\beta}$ be the generators.
+The connecting paths for $g_2$ are chosen as follows: $\ell_{1}$ is the path in $\mathbb{R}$ connecting $1/4$ to $1/2$ and $\ell_{2}$ is the path connecting $1/4$ to $-1/2$ along a semi-circular arc in the upper half-plane.